ahotchkin/ahotchkin.github.io/_posts/2020-04-06-await_what.markdown

 // userRoundsAdapter.js

 getUserRounds() {
-  // FETCH REQUEST #1: request to the server to get all userRounds return fetch(this.baseUrl)
+  // FETCH REQUEST #1: request to the backend API to get all userRounds return fetch(this.baseUrl)
   // take the data that is returned and turn it into JSON .then(response => response.json());